nikhilnair31/The-Mass/README.md

 ## Done

+- [x] Added items
+  - shatterable glass to throw and break
 - [x] Fix entrance door shake broken
 - [x] see how to get typwriter effect corecttly when using rich text
 - [x] Fix realtime shadows